 cOAlition S may share some of your personal information with other parties if it is necessary to provide you with a service that you have requested, or if it is required by law to do so.
 This may include sharing information with parties that are located outside of the EEA.

-cOAlition S will only share the information that is absolutely necessary to provide you with the requested service, and only if it have the necessary guarantees that the recipients comply with privacy regulations that offer you the same level of protection as the General Data Protection Regulation does within the EU.
+cOAlition S will only share the information that is absolutely necessary to provide you with the requested service, and only if it has the necessary guarantees that the recipients comply with privacy regulations that offer you the same level of protection as the General Data Protection Regulation does within the EU.

 cOAlition S may share personal information about representatives from its members within its network of members and stakeholders in the research policy and scientific publishing sector, and vice versa, to promote and aid collaboration.
 It will only share the minimal amount of information that is necessary to achieve this.
 If you participate in any cOAlition S operations, it may publicly credit your participation through its website or in resulting outputs.